Hans van den Broek: Early life and education

 Henri van den Broek was born on 11 December 1936 in Paris in France.
 His father was Hendrik Johannes van den Broek and his mother was Maria Alberta Antonia Roest.

 Van den Broek went to the Roman Catholic secondary school Lyceum voor het Gooi in Hilversum.
 He studied Dutch law at Utrecht University, where he received his master's degree (Master of Law) in 1965.

 He began his career as a lawyer joining the Katholieke Volkspartij (KVP) and was member of the municipal council of Rheden between 1970 and 1974.
 Between 1976 and 1981 he was member of the House of Representatives, the lower house of the Dutch parliament, as representative of the KVP and later of the Christen-Democratisch Appèl (CDA).
 He was Netherlands Minister for Foreign Affairs in the governments of Ruud Lubbers three times and in 1991 was one of the EU negotiators of the Brioni Agreement, which ended the ten-day war in Slovenia.
 Major aspects of his time in office included massive demonstration in The Hague (1983) against the planned installation in the Netherlands of nuclear-armed U.S. cruise missiles (which was cancelled after all due to arms reduction talks between the US and the Soviet Union).
 On 6 January 1993 he became a member of the European Commission, once again with responsibility for foreign relations, especially the Enlargement of the European Union.
 He remained in that post until March 1999, when he retired from European politics.

 On 25 February 2005, he was granted the honorary title of Minister of State.

-Van den Broek is president of the Netherlands Institute of International Relations (Clingendael) and also of Radio Netherlands.
-He is a Member of the Board of Advisors of the Global Panel Foundation, a respected NGO that works behind the scenes in crisis areas around the world.
+Van den Broek was president of the Netherlands Institute of International Relations (Clingendael) and also of Radio Netherlands.
+He was a Member of the Board of Advisors of the Global Panel Foundation, a NGO that works behind the scenes in crisis areas around the world.

-He is a signatory of Global Zero (campaign), a non-profit international initiative for the elimination of all nuclear weapons worldwide.
+He was a signatory of Global Zero, a non-profit international initiative for the elimination of all nuclear weapons worldwide.